Do Las Vegas Casino Chips Expire? (How Not to Loose After Winning)

 Table of Contents

 Prior to 1987, the state of Nevada did not have regulations concerning what happened to expired chips, but there was so much fraud and counterfeiting they instigated Regulation 12.
-This regulation states that chips are the property of casinos but could not be used as currency.
-It also required executives of casinos to destroy any expired chips with rules on how to do it. (source)
+This regulation states that chips are the property of casinos and cannot be used as currency.
+It also required executives of casinos to destroy any older chips with precise rules on how to go about it. (source)

-How to Know if Casino Chips are About to Expire
+How to Know if Las Vegas Casino Chips are About to Expire

 When players go to cash in their chips that are set to expire, cashiers are required by law to ask the player for their identification card to prove they earned the chips from a game.
 If the person can’t verify where the chips came from, the cage can refuse to cash them in.

 It is vital to ask someone in charge at the casino if there are any notices about chips expiring.
 Most likely, there will be none.
-However, checking for expiration events is always wise.
+However, checking for chip expiration dates is always wise if, for some reason, you are holding onto a large value of casino chips.

 Casinos are not required to announce the expiration of their chips, so staying aware of changes in the casino where they were won is vital.